salacika/DE1SQL/SQL6/README.md

 - Anything special not covered during the course but, makes sense in the project context

 ### Submission
-Submit GitHub link to Moodle.
+Submit GitHub link to Moodle when you are ready.